Diospyros austro-africana subsp.

 Tree

 This much-branched evergreen plant may be a dense rounded twiggy shrub or a small Tree (photo 44) up to 10m high.
-The Stem (main axis of the plant) may reach 13cm in diameter.
+The Stem (or trunk is main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) may reach 13cm in diameter.
 The branches are rigid.
 This tree is a survivor and occurs in a variety of habitats.
-The deeply fissured mature Bark is rough (photo 42).
-It blisters and peals into long, narrow flakey strips.
 Young branches are brown and hairy (photo 49 – under Flowers).
+The developing bark (photo 43) becomes rough and deeply fissured as it matures.
+It blisters and peals into long, narrow flaked strips (photo 42).

 Leaves

 This tree is densely leafy.
-The alternate Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
+The Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
 They are smooth and narrowly obovate (egg-shaped – with the narrower end at the base – photo 50).
 Leaves are small – up to 3,5 x 0,5cm – usually less (photo 50).
 The stiff, blue-green to greyish green leaves are spirally arranged (photo 46) and are crowded towards the ends of young branches.
-The Blade is thickly leathery, dark above, and slighter lighter below – where there are both stellate and bristle-like hairs (photo 50).
+The Blade is thickly leathery, dark above, and slighter lighter below – where there are both stellate and bristle-like hairs on the underside (photo 50).
 This gives the whole tree a grey appearance (photo 44 under Tree).
 In winter, the leaves turn blackish red.
-The hairy leaves (usually more so on the lower surface) may partly hide the Veins, which are sunken above and protrude below (photo 50).
+The non glandular hairy leaves (usually more so on the lower surface) may partly hide the Veins, which are sunken above and protrude below (photo 50).
 The Margin is entire (with a continuous margin, not in any way indented).
 The Apex is broadly tapering to rounded and may end in a sharp tip (photo 50).
-The Base tapers into the Petiole (leaf stalk – photo 46), which is short or absent (photo 50).
+The leaf Base tapers (is not rounded or heart shaped) into the short or absent Petiole (leaf stalk – photo 50).

 Flowers

 The trees are dioecious (unisexual floral structures with male and female parts on separate plants).
-The lantern-like, single, 5-merous Flowers are pendulous, up to 2cm long and rest on Pedicels (stalks of a single flower – photo 51).
+Flowers are axillary (one per axil – growing between stem and leaf – photo 49).
+The lantern-like, single, 5-merous flowers are pendulous, up to 1cm long, each resting on a Pedicel (stalk of a single flower) here up to 10mm long (photo 51).
 Flowers are actinomorphic (Regular, symmetrical.
-They are vertically divisible into similar halves by more than 1 plane passing through the axis).
+They are vertically divided into similar halves by more than 1 plane passing through the axis).
 The colours vary and may be white, light brown, cream, red or pink.
 Flowers are strongly scented and less than 1cm long.
-Short-lived boat-shaped Bracts surround individual flowers.
+Short-lived boat-shaped Bracts (modified specialised leaves) surround individual flowers.
 A single flower may develop at each leaf axil.
 In the smaller Male flowers, the Stamens have basifixed Anthers that dehisce through longitudinal slits and are longer than their Filaments.
-Each larger Female flower has a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary, which is borne on a smooth Disc (a more or less fleshy or elevated development of the receptacle).
+Each larger Female flower has a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary, which is borne on a smooth Disc (a more or less fleshy or elevated development of the receptacle – the expanded tip of the flower stalk from which the floral parts develop.
 Here Staminodes (sterile stamens) are present.
 (Jul-Nov).

 Fruit

-The roundish to oval, cherry-like Fruit is up to 1,5cm wide and matures into an often densely hairy red-black Berry (pulpy, indehiscent fruit like a grape or tomato).
-This extends from a broad slightly 5-lobed, persistent Calyx that usually clasps the base of the Fruit and becomes accrescent (increasing in size with age) after the corolla has fallen.
-The fleshy berry eventually has 2-5 segments and is about 1,5cm wide.
-It may dehisce slowly through the apex dispersing the 2 or more oblong Seeds.
+The roundish to oval, cherry-like Fruit is up to 1,5cm wide and matures into an often densely hairy red or black.
+This extends from a broad slightly 5-lobed, persistent Calyx that usually clasps the base of the Fruit and becomes accrescent (increasing in size with age) after the corolla has fallen and eventually covers more than half the length of the fruit.
+The fleshy fruit eventually has 2-5 segments.
+It may dehisce slowly through the apex dispersing the 2 or more dull oblong Seeds.
 (Jan-Jun).

 Distribution & Ecology